-The seven commissions can be classified into two groups: (1) those dealing primarily with internal, organizational matters: convention, leadership services, membership services, and communications; and (2) those dealing with external issues in which PTA has a vital interest: health & community concerns, education, and family engagement.
+The seven commissions can be classified into two groups: (1) those dealing primarily with internal, organizational matters: special events, leadership services, membership services, and communications; and (2) those dealing with external issues in which PTA has a vital interest: health & community concerns, education, and family engagement.

 The commissions are chaired by vice presidents elected biennially by the PTA membership at the annual convention in odd-numbered years.
 Commissioners are appointed members who serve during the administration.
-The treasurer serves on the leadership services commission.
+The treasurer, secretary, and parliamentarian serve on the leadership services commission.

 California State PTA constantly assesses children’s needs to determine where and how PTA action should be initiated or intensified.
 State resolutions, letters, and results of studies from unit, council, and district PTAs as well as National PTA programs and priorities provide direction to the California State PTA Board of Managers.
 Each commission develops its plan of action based on the goals and priorities of the association.